If you hang around Facebook Marketplace, Craigslist, etc., you might run into this phishing scam.

 Here's the setup:

-In order to establish a Google Voice forwarding account, you have to have an actual phone number to base it off of.
+To establish a Google Voice forwarding account, you have to have an actual phone number to base it on.
 Google verifies this phone number by sending you a private key code.
 You paste the private key into the Google Voice form which associates your real phone number with the Google Voice phone number.

 At this point, I realized what was going on so I decided to ask what nefarious purpose my phone number would be used for.

 Unfortunately, my new friend decided to stop responding after that.
-I offered to give him a guest spot on this post to share his thoughts but his silence spoke louder than words.
+I offered him a guest spot on this post to share his thoughts, but his silence spoke louder than words.